dleemiller/WordLlama/README.md

 # Word Llama

 Word Llama is designed to facilitate the extraction and utilization of token embeddings from large language models.
-It supports operations such as embedding texts directly and extracting token embeddings to save as separate files for more efficient reuse.
+It supports operations such as embedding texts directly and extracting token embeddings for more efficient reuse in low resource / performance applications.
 The goal of this library is utilize the high quality token embeddings learned in LLM training for a variety of lightweight NLP tasks, by training adapters and classifiers.

 ## Features